 Reservoir anglers have it a bit tougher, as in many areas (though not all!) the water will be closed to boats.
 Whether you’re fishing from a boat or shore, once again, getting in tight to structure is what it usually takes to seal the deal.
 Bridge pilings are prime targets.
 In these areas search out places where the structure is adjacent to relatively deep water, remembering that as it gets colder and colder, the fish will likely shift deeper and deeper.
 You’ll also often find them suspended at mid-depths during this time of year.
 Live minnow are tough to beat in the chilly water, and crappie like small minnow best.
 A shad dart tipped with a GULP Micro, jigged with a quivering motion, is also a good bet.

-STRIPERS will still be biting as this issue hits the stands, just remember to check the legality of keeping one, which changes from state to state and bay to ocean.
+Striped bass will still be biting as winter sets in, just remember to check the legality of keeping one, which changes from state to state and bay to ocean.
 The best areas to target stripers once winter hits are often along the coast; check out DelMarVa's Coastal Inshore Fall Fishery, to get the scoop on how to target those ocean-run rockfish.

 Whether stripers in the open Bay will still be biting as you read this (and at the time this was published, they certainly were!) depends on the weather and the water temperatures, but anglers will also begin having action this month at warm water discharges like Brandon Shores near Baltimore and Calvert Cliffs in the Middle Chesapeake.
 Just how good that action is depends on the weather and the fish, and it can vary quite a bit from season to season.
 Naturally, keeping your eyes on our weekly reports on the web site is the best way to figure out when this fishery is worth taking a shot.